ycdxsb/PocOrExp_in_Github/2019/README.md

 - [https://github.com/imthoe/CVE-2019-14314](https://github.com/imthoe/CVE-2019-14314) :  ![starts](https://img.shields.io/github/stars/imthoe/CVE-2019-14314.svg) ![forks](https://img.shields.io/github/forks/imthoe/CVE-2019-14314.svg)

 ## CVE-2019-14287
  In Sudo before 1.8.28, an attacker with access to a Runas ALL sudoer account can bypass certain policy blacklists and session PAM modules, and can cause incorrect logging, by invoking sudo with a crafted user ID.
-For example, this allows bypass of !root configuration, and USER= logging, for a &quot;sudo -u \#$((0xffffffff))&quot; command.
+For example, this allows bypass of !root configuration, and USER= logging, for a "sudo -u \#$((0xffffffff))" command.